Build-Better-Music/Build-Better-Music.github.io/_drafts/FractalMelodies.md

 But a quick word of caution: **the more repetition you have, the more variation is required**.
 Therefore, if you start with a really small fragment, you'll need to vary that fragment a lot.

-If you would like help learning to write fractal melodies, download the free worksheet below.
-It will guide you step by step through the entire process from the ground up.
+If you would like help understanding fractal melodies more, download the free worksheet below.
+It will give you practice breaking down a melody into it's fractal components.
 If you are already a subscriber, the worksheet is in your inbox.

 Happy writing!